jyc979/java-applications/README.md

 ![thumbnail](https://github.com/jyc979/thread-GUI/blob/master/Snake%20Game.png)

-3) 369 Game (Using Thread/GUI, Once the game starts, the player has to click the button every time there's 3,6,9 in one of the digits.
+3) 369 Game (Using Thread/GUI, Once the game starts, the player has to click the button every time there's 3,6,9 in one of the digits)

 ![thumbnail](https://github.com/jyc979/thread-GUI/blob/master/369%20Game.png)

-4) Gambling Game
+4) Gambling Game (Using Thread/GUI, the numbers in the boxes change for ever mouse click and if all the numbers match then the player wins)

 ![thumbnail](https://github.com/jyc979/thread-GUI/blob/master/Gambling%20Game.png)

-5) Bullet Shooting Game
+5) Bullet Shooting Game (Press enter to shoot the red bullet to hit the floating chicken going from left to right)

 ![thumbnail](https://github.com/jyc979/thread-GUI/blob/master/Bullet%20Game.png)